What is Foie Gras?

-Foie gras production is so cruel that it’s production has been banned in several countries such as the UK, Germany, Italy, Norway, Poland, Turkey, and Israel.
-In the US it’s been banned in the entire state of California and in New York City.
+Foie gras production has been banned in several countries, including the UK, Germany, Czech Republic, Italy, Denmark, Finland, Norway, Poland, Turkey, Argentina, Australia, and Israel.

 What’s it Like Inside a Foie Gras Farm?

 Animal Equality has conducted multiple investigations at foie gras farms in France and Spain since 2012.
-Shockingly, one of the farms in France welcomes public tours and allowed us a look inside at the birds’ living conditions and the force-feeding process.
+Shockingly, one farm in France welcomes public tours and willingly showed us the force-feeding process.

 Health and Environmental Issues

 Foie gras also poses a significant risk to public health.
-Due to the abuse and neglect the birds face, their immune systems weaken, making them more susceptible to diseases such as avian influenza (bird flu).
-This is concerning because bird flu is contagious to humans.
-In the US, the most recent avian flu outbreak was in 2014-2015.
-However, France had a more recent outbreak in 2021 with the majority being at foie gras farms.
+Due to abuse and neglect, birds’ immune systems weaken, making them more susceptible to diseases such as avian influenza (bird flu).
+Avian influenza is also contagious to humans.

-As the world continues to endure the Covid-19 virus, it’s become apparent how fast these zoonotic diseases can spread and create a global pandemic.
+As the world continues to grapple with the Covid-19 virus, it has become apparent how quickly these zoonotic diseases can become a global pandemic.